Vikaskumrr/Infinite-Loop-Gadgets/README.md

 ```

 ### Environment Variables
-You can define environment variables in the `.env` file.
+You can define environment variables in the `.env example` file.
 Make sure to restart the application after making changes to this file.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.